OCCat, the Ocean County College Library Catalog

 - If you are on campus, look through the Article Databases on the Find Articles page.

-- If you are off-campus, you must first log in to Ocean Cruiser.
-Once logged in, hover over the "Student Center" tab at the top left of the screen.
-Then select the "Library" link from the drop-down menu.
+- If you are off-campus, you must first log in to Ocean Connect.
+Once logged in, scroll down until you see Library Services.
 If you need help, access our help page.

-Once you have chosen a database, you'll need to enter some search terms in that database's search engine.
+Once you have chosen a database, you'll need to enter some search terms.
 You may need to enter more than one search term or try a variety of synonyms for your topic.
 Some databases may even offer access to a controlled list of preferred subject terms.
 These can help you target searches towards specific aspects of your topic.
 For an example of how to use these controlled terms, check out our CINAHL subject guide (PDF).

 After entering your search terms, you will be presented with a list of potential articles.
 Depending on which database you choose, you will have a variety of options for further narrowing your search using "limiters" or database-specific refining tools.
-If you are not sure how to use your databases' refining, please ask a librarian for assistance.
+If you are not sure how to use them, please ask a librarian for assistance.

 Each article record should provide basic information about that article, including article title, author, and publication information.
 Many article records will also provide a short summary, or abstract.